kanishkb1/kanishkb1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working in the field of Artificial Intelligence and love to connect using free technologies.
+- 🔭 I’m currently working in the field of Artificial Intelligence and devfeloping skills for technical writing.
-- 🌱 I’m currently learning WebDevelopment technologies.
+- 🌱 I’m currently learning Web Development technologies.
 - 👯 I’m looking to collaborate on projects related to Machine Learning and Deep Learning.
 - 💬 Ask me about technical writing and other stuff related to machine learning.
 - 📫 How to reach me: kanishkbarhanpurkar@yahoo.com